 Highway maintenance trucks: Maintenance trucks have specific features that allow a person to stand on the back and place cones on the road, plus they have a retractable crash barrier plus strobe lights at the back and orange flashing lights on the cab.

 Livestock trucks: These carry sheep, cattle, pigs, goats, alpacas – any kind of farm animal en masse.
-There are also trucks which carry one-off zoo animals, but they are not livestock trucks.
+Some trucks carry one-off zoo animals, but they are not livestock trucks.
 Drivers must be aware of the regulations for the safe and humane carrying of livestock.

 Logging trucks: These have a cage to constrain the logs and are loaded from the top by a log loader